 - A clothes dryer that exhausts air indoors

 Molds release tiny spores and even smaller particles that travel through the air.
-Everyone inhales some mold every day without apparent harm; however, molds can cause inflammation, allergy, or infection.
-Allergic reactions are the most well-recognized responses to inhaling mold spores.
+Everyone inhales some mold every day without apparent harm; however, molds can cause allergy, irritation or inflammation, or rarely, infection.
+Allergic reactions are the most well-recognized responses to inhaling mold spores, and some people are more sensitive to the effects of dampness mold.
+However, it is becoming increasingly clear that individuals not sensitized to mold may experience health effects.

 - Upper respiratory symptoms, such as stuffy or congested nose or sinuses, sore throat, or irritated nose or throat